Expected Group performance

 Expected earnings position

 The escalation of the Russia-Ukraine conflict has intensified the uncertainties already affecting the general economic environment.
-For the HHLA container in Odessa, which is directly affected by the war, it must be assumed that business activity will come to a standstill, at least temporarily.
+For the HHLA container terminal in Odessa, which is directly affected by the war, it must be assumed that business activity will come to a standstill, at least temporarily.
 Future developments cannot be foreseen, as they depend on the overall situation in the region.
 We can also expect that the Russia-Ukraine conflict will have unforeseeable consequences for the economy in Europe and beyond, particularly as a result of the sanctions announced and possible retaliatory measures.

 Due to the uncertainties described above, it is not currently possible to issue a reliable forecast.
 In HHLA’s outlook for 2022, therefore, the anticipated volume and revenue trends are based on the currently foreseeable macroeconomic environment.
 In addition to the expectations for Container Terminal Odessa (CTO) explained above, storage fees in the Container segment are expected to normalise gradually over the course of the second half of the year.
 Figures for expected EBIT are presented in ranges wide enough to reflect the foreseeable uncertainties stated above.